gytis-ivaskevicius/linux-gpu-debug-helper/nixos/window_managers/sway.md

 Sway is a tiling Wayland compositor and a drop-in replacement for the i3 window manager for X11.
-It works with your existing i3 configuration and supports most of i3\'s features, plus a few extras. [i3 migration guide](https://github.com/swaywm/sway/wiki/i3-Migration-Guide)
+It can work with an existing i3 configuration and supports most of i3\'s features, plus a few extras. [i3 migration guide](https://github.com/swaywm/sway/wiki/i3-Migration-Guide)